Could you be a Helicopter Parent?

 Copyright 2016 Margit Crane/Yafa Luria.
 All Rights Reserved

 So what about that nagging concern?
-Is it time to schedule a free 50-minute phone consultation?
-In 30 minutes we can discuss what your next best steps should be.
+Is it time to schedule an introductory call?
+We can discuss what your next best steps should be.
 No judgment, no guilt, no obligation.
 Just relief, hope, and optimism for the future.